cgoettel/home/layout.md

 # Garden and tree layout plan
-The backyard has many plants in it.
-This document is designed to explain what everything is, but is also for planning what should go where in the yard.
-To this end, there are two layouts: existing and planned.
+The yard has many plants in it.
+This document is designed to explain what everything is, but is also for planning so there are two layouts: existing and planned.

-There are many plants that were already present when I moved in which I don't intend to identify.
+There are many plants that were already present when I moved in which I don't intend to identify (most are, though).
 However, new plants that I put in will be documented.

-While the layout intends to be mostly to scale, the far east end of the yard may be elongated in order to better show the individual plants.

 ## Layouts
 ### Legend